Table of Contents

 Which Insurance Companies Offer 24-Hour Roadside Assistance?

 Insurance companies that provide 24-hour roadside assistance typically offer the service as an add-on to an auto policy.
-However, in some instances you may be able to access a roadside protection membership without being a policyholder.
+However, some companies may provide a roadside protection membership to non-policyholders.

-If you aren’t sure if you already have roadside protection, contact your agent or log in to your account on your insurer’s website to get information about your coverage.
-You may also view benefits via online insurance comparison sites.
-The information also may appear on your insurance card.
+If you’re not sure whether you already have roadside protection, contact your agent or log in to your account on your insurer’s website to get information about your coverage.
+You may also find the information on your insurance card.
+If all else fails, you can also check out the benefits of each provider via online insurance comparison sites.

 Here are a few companies that offer roadside assistance: